CultureAsData-UIUC/is310-fall-2024/_materials/interpreting_communicating_humanities_data/03-intro-text.md

     </a>
 </figure>

-But again this figure has its limits.
-For example, data mining is something that Library & Information Sciences undertakes, and databases are used across these domains.

-Rather than trying to define text analysis as a whole, I find a more helpful distinction is talking about Information Extraction vs Information Retrieval.
+However, rather than trying to define text analysis as a whole, I find a more helpful distinction is talking about information extraction versus information retrieval.
 These are two of the most common ways to structure text data, and they are often used in combination.

 **Information Retrieval (IR):**